 Teaching

-My primary teaching interests are in American politics, political behavior, public policy, public opinion and gender and sexuality in American politics.
+My primary teaching interests are in American politics, political behavior, public policy, public opinion, quantitative methods and gender and sexuality in American politics.

 Past teaching experiences include: